with nanopore sequencing

 - Additional analysis workflows available from Oxford Nanopore users

-- Analysis into whether antimicrobial resistance genes are in plasmids or integrated into the chromosome, using genome assembly
+- Insight into whether antimicrobial resistance genes are in plasmids or integrated into the chromosome, using genome assembly

 - Portable analyses – the MinION weighs 100g and is powered by USB

 - Scalable analyses – GridION X5 and PromethION are suitable for centralised, on-demand, high-throughput work, or large-scale studies